-In more severe cases of histamine intolerance, you may experience symptoms including:
+In more severe cases of histamine intolerance, you may experience:

-- medications that block DAO functions or prevent production
+- Medications: Some medications can temporarily block DAO functions or prevent production, including:

-- foods that block DAO enzymes or trigger histamine release
+- Diet: Histamine-rich foods can cause DAO enzymes to function improperly.
+Some foods can block DAO enzymes or trigger histamine release.

-A healthy diet contains moderate levels of histamine to support normal immune functions.
-However, there are some foods high in histamine that can trigger inflammatory reactions and other negative symptoms.
+A health-promoting diet contains moderate levels of histamine.
+However, some foods high in histamine can trigger inflammatory reactions and other negative health events.